gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and,
 well,
-we were on the other side of the river she had her eye on, so she honeyed up the local *tralpa*, promised him a slice of the takings, and…" He spread his hands.
+we were on the other side of the river she had her eye on, so she honeyed up the local tralpa, promised him a slice of the takings, and…" He spread his hands.
 "By the time we got to court,
 she'd rented all the laws that would have saved us.